ISISComputingGroup/ibex_developers_manual/DAE-Pre-and-Post-commands.md

 ## genie python interface

-By default PRE/POST commands are executed, however in genie python you can request that they are not by passing `prepost=False` to commands like `begin` e.g. `g.begin(prepost=False)`
+By default PRE/POST commands are executed, however in genie python you can request that they are not by passing `prepost=False` to commands like `begin` e.g. `g.begin(prepost=False)`.
+This works by shortcutting some of the logic, normally it would write to the `BEGINRUN` PV which does a fanout to run PRE, main command, POST.
+The main command is executed via a PV with `_` appended, so `BEGINRUN_`.
+Thus is you write to `BEGINRUN_` PV instead of to `BEGINRUN` you will avoid running PRE and POST but still start the run.